-Our journey finally comes to an end and with this final post your journey to learn how to make sushi.
-Its been a long way and we are sure that by now you have all the tools and ingredients to start your endeavor.
+Our journey finally comes to an end and with this final post you will be fully ready to make your own sushi.
+It has been a long way and we are sure that by now you have all the tools and ingredients to start this delicious endeavor.
+So, let’s begin with a concrete and basic recipe – don’t worry, we’ll guide you step by step.
 First off we have to look into the preparation of the sushi rice.

 3 cups sushi rice (before cooking)